Gulf of Mexico Emissions

 - Engagement with stakeholders on improved management and policy

-Spanning three years (2020-2022), the project will employ aircraft and satellite data, including both greenhouse gas and air quality measurements.
+Spanning four years (2020-2023), the project will employ aircraft and satellite data, including both greenhouse gas and air quality measurements.
 To sample the largest regions of current and potential future offshore production and flaring, airborne measurements will target the Gulf of Mexico, offshore California and Alaska, the Bakken Formation (North Dakota) and the Permian and Eagleford Basins (Texas).

 Information from the airborne measurements will be used to develop space-based approaches that have the potential for semi-continuous monitoring.
 Simple (mass-balance) to sophisticated (inverse modeling) analysis tools will quantify emissions and link them with processes.